geoloe/ggscluster/README.md

 - **OpenSearch Dashboards**: A web-based GUI to interact with and visualize OpenSearch data.
 - **Nginx**: A reverse proxy server securing OpenSearch and Dashboards with HTTPS.
 - **Pi-hole**: A DNS resolver for custom local domain resolution within the LAN.
+- **Apache**: An optional file server for serving files under a custom domain.
-- **Logstash**: An optional data ingest tool that can be used for adding data to the cluster
+- **Logstash**: An optional data ingest tool that can be used for adding data to the cluster.

 ## Table of Contents